This application under subsection 5(1) is intended for minors (under 18) who are permanent residents and:

 To be eligible under 5(1), since becoming a permanent resident, the minor must have:

-- been physically in Canada for at least 1,460 days in the six years before applying
+- been physically in Canada for at least 1095 days in the five years before applying

-- if required to do so, filed income taxes for any four taxation years that are fully or partially within the six years before applying.
+- if required to do so, filed income taxes for any three taxation years that are fully or partially within the five years before applying.

-Time spent outside Canada toward the time in (1) and (2) above can be counted if the minor meets one of the exceptions.
+Time spent outside Canada toward the time in (1) above can be counted if the minor meets one of the exceptions.

 The application package includes: